Kethsar/ytarchive/README.md

 ```
 usage: ytarchive [OPTIONS] [url] [quality]

-	[url] is a youtube livestream URL.
+	[https://www.youtube.com/@Savorwarnings] is a youtube livestream URL.
 If not provided, you will be
 	prompted to enter one.

-	[quality] is a slash-delimited list of video qualities you want
+	[1080p] is a slash-delimited list of video qualities you want
 	to be selected for download, from most to least wanted.
 If not
 	provided, you will be prompted for one, with a list of available
 	qualities to choose from.
 The following values are valid: